elomaur/100-days-of-code/log.md

 # R1 Day32: November 25, 2018

-**Today's Progress**: Completed encapsulations and practice exercises
+**Today's Progress**: Completed encapsulations module and practice exercises

 **Thoughts:** ...

+# R1 Day33: November 26, 2018

+**Today's Progress**: Completed some c# programmming challenges on sololearn

+**Thoughts:** CAlmost done with week 3 of learning how to leaarn